 I started oven gazing at 2yrs old my mum recalled, which was just as well as she preferred painting to cooking.
 My dad was the real cook in our family but he worked long hours when I was a kid and always got home late.
-By the time I was 11, I was preparing the majority of the family meals and was also in charge of family parties and events – my chocolate éclairs and Danish pastries were always a big hit.
-I thought I wanted to be an artist and rejected catering as a suggested career.
-Art was not for me in the end and I spent 12 years cooking in restaurants before finally doing my first food degree when I was 31 leaving the University of North London with a first in Food & Consumer Studies in 1992.
+By the time I was 11, I was preparing the majority of the family meals and was also in charge of family parties and events.
+I spent the first 12 years of my working life cooking in restaurants before finally doing my first food degree when I was 31 leaving the University of North London with a first in Food & Consumer Studies in 1992.
 I spent 4 years teaching Home Economics at South Bank University before joining Sainsbury’s as a product development manager running the team that created ‘on pack’ recipes and in store leaflets.
 When my husband got a job in Singapore we packed up home and started a life abroad, which also included stints in Taiwan and Miami.
 This move also saw the start of my freelance food writing career which was consolidated by being the editor of two magazines whilst in Taiwan and contributing to several others.

 Coming back to the UK in 2005 I got involved with Active Kids Get Cooking and other food education initiatives.
 During this time I developed a passion for food photography, which has now become an important part of my working life.
 In 2007 I decided to do an MSc in Food Policy, which was one of the most educationally rich experiences of my life.
 This also fuelled my interest in buying locally produced food from independent small businesses that keep employment and money within the local community.